Ōkunoshima

-Ōkunoshima (大久野島) is a small island in the Inland Sea of Japan.
+Ōkunoshima (大久野島) is a small island in the Seto Inland Sea of Japan.
 It is considered to be part of the city of Takehara, Hiroshima Prefecture.
-It is accessible by ferry from Tadanoumi and Ōmishima.
-There are campsites, walking trails and places of historical interest on the island.
-It is often called "Rabbit Island" (うさぎ島, Usagi Shima) because of the large population of free-ranging domestic rabbits that roam the island.
-The rabbits have been habituated and will approach humans.
+In 1925, the Imperial Japanese Army built a poison gas factory on the island to contribute to Japan's chemical warfare program during the Second Sino-Japanese War.
+After World War II, Ōkunoshima was redeveloped as a park, and domestic rabbits were released on the island.
+Due to the rapidity of rabbit reproduction, the current population of rabbits is estimated to be in the thousands.

-Ōkunoshima played a key role during World War II as a poison gas factory for much of the chemical warfare that was carried out in China.
+Due to the large rabbit population, Ōkunoshima has become a popular tourist attraction, gaining the nickname "Rabbit Island" (うさぎ島, Usagi Shima).

 History

 The ruins of the gas manufacturing plant (and the power station pictured here that supplied it) are still standing today.

 The island was a cultivated area until the Russo-Japanese War when ten forts were built to protect it.
 Three fishing families lived on the island.

 In 1925, the Imperial Japanese Army Institute of Science and Technology initiated a secret program to develop chemical weapons, based on extensive research that showed that chemical weapons were being produced throughout the United States and Europe.
 A chemical munitions plant was built on the island from 1927 to 1929 and was home to a chemical weapons facility that would go on to produce over six kilotons of mustard gas and tear gas.

 Japan was a signatory of the 1925 Geneva Protocol, which banned the use of chemical warfare but not the development and storage of chemical weapons.
 Nevertheless, Japan went to great lengths to keep the chemical munitions plant a secret, even going so far as to remove records of the island from some maps.
 The island was chosen for its isolation, security, and distance from Tokyo and other areas in case of disaster.
 Under the jurisdiction of the Japanese military, the local fish preservation processor was converted into a toxic gas reactor.
 Residents and potential employees were not told what the plant was manufacturing, and everything was kept secret.
 Working conditions were harsh and many suffered from toxic-exposure related illnesses due to inadequate safety equipment.
+Approximately 200 rabbits were used in experiments aimed to test the efficacy of gas that was used in the Second Sino-Japanese War and for arming balloon bombs that targeted the United States.
+When the factory was demolished, these rabbits were likely euthanized or killed.
+While scientists have not ruled out a genetic link between the lab rabbits and the current rabbit population, the probability that they are related is very low.